Jesus feeds a hungry crowd of 4,000

 Saliva does have bacteria-fighting properties, though eye doctors today would certainly recommend against spitting in someone’s eye.
 Physicians in Roman times prescribed saliva to fight eye infections.
 See footnote for 7:33.

 Caesarea Philippi was a Roman city at the southern foot of Mount Hermon.
 It was about 27 miles (43 km) north of Bethsaida, a two-day walk.

 Elijah is the prophet who is famous for not dying.
 He got swept up into heaven by a whirlwind (2 Kings 2:11).
-Some Jews expected Elijah to come back and help prepare the people for the Messiah’s arrival: “I am sending you the prophet Elijah before the great and dreadful day of the LORD returns” (Malachi 4:5 NLT).
+Some Jews expected Elijah to come back and help prepare the people for the Messiah’s arrival: “I am sending you the prophet Elijah before the great and dreadful day of the LORD returns” (Malachi 4:5 New Living Translation).

 “Messiah” is the Hebrew version spoken by Jewish people.
 “Christ” is the Greek version, spoken as the international language of Jesus’ day.
 Both words mean “anointed one,” as in a prophet anointed by God, or a king anointed by a nation.
 See how Matthew and Luke quoted Peter: Matthew 16:17, Luke 9:20.

 The story of Jesus feeding a hungry crowd of 4,000 sounds déjà vu, very much like the story of Jesus feeding 5,000 (6:35-44).
 Many serious Bible experts call these stories doublets, not because there are two of them, but because one story got told two different ways.
 In both stories, Jesus is feeding a crowd with a few loaves of bread and a few fish.
 Most Christians have been taught to believe both stories are separate.
 How do you think it would affect your confidence in the Bible if they are not?
 What if Mark compiled the stories from various sources and some of his sources got the body count wrong in one of the stories?